riscv-verification/RVVI/RVVI-VLG/README.md

   has been written.
 If `csr_wb=(1<<4 | 1<<0)` then address 0x004 and 0x001 have
   been written concurrently csr_wb=0x0 indicates no written csr.

+### lrsc_cancel
+- If this signal is true then this indicates that the reference model should clear any current LR/SC reservation _after_ the retirement of the current instruction.
+  This signal should _NOT_ be used to indicate reservation cancellations caused by the normal operation of the `SC` instruction.
+Use of this signal is only to propagate _implementation defined_ cancellations to the reference model.

 # RVVI-VLG Interface parameters
 ----